How Nurses Can Provide Emotional Support to Patients and Families – 7 Powerful Ways

 They are in an unknown environment, experiencing pain and doubt.

-- Helpless and worried about bad possibilities
+• Helpless and worried about bad possibilities.

-- Tired from little sleep at the bedside
+• Tired from little sleep at the bedside.

-- Like they must choose between work and being there
+• Like they must choose between work and being there.

 The situation brings up lots of difficult feelings for the whole family.
+Only experienced health staff can identify these emotion state and find a way to provide some relieve.

-- Listening to patients share hard feelings.
+• Listening to patients talk about their difficult feelings.

-- Giving encouragement when patients seem down.
+• Giving encouragement when patients feel low.

-- Answering questions to ease confusion.
+• Answering questions to clear up any confusion.

 Failing to recognise worried minds and heavy hearts can negatively impact the care experience.

 On the other hand, small thoughtful gestures that show awareness of patient feelings do help a lot.
-Things like:

 1. Listening with Compassion